 For each trail given, I have a link to the park, refuge etc. that manages it.
 Contact them to learn if a trail is appropriate for you.

 I need ideas for places to include.
 Photographs too.
 I am happy to give credit to those who contribute ideas and your name and © will go in the captions of any photographs I use.
-Presently I have links to information about parts of eastern Canada, growing numbers of American states, American Samoa and a little about activities in the UK.
+Presently I have links to information about parts of eastern Canada, all of the states in the United States of America, American Samoa and a little about activities in the UK.
 Please help the website grow!
 Contact me from any page on this site.